The minimal cone of an algebraic Laurent series: Proofs of Theorem and Corollary

 \begin{rem} For a formal power series $f\in\K[[x]]$ we denote by $\NP(f)$ its Newton polyhedron.
 Let $p$ be a vertex of $\NP(f)$.
 The set of vectors $v\in\R^n$ such that $p+\lambda v\in \NP(f)$ for some $\lambda\in \R_{\geq0}$ is a rational strongly convex cone.
 Such a cone is called the \emph{cone of the Newton polyhedron of $f$ associated with the vertex $p$}.
-We have the following generalization of Abhyankar-Jung Theorem that provides in an effective way some cones satisfying Corollary \ref{cor}:
+We have the following generalization of Abhyankar-Jung Theorem that provides in an effective way some cones satisfying Corollary \ref{cor}: \end{rem} \begin{thm}[Strong form of the Abhyankar-Jung Theorem] \cite[Th\'eor\`eme 3]{GP}\cite[Theorem 7.1]{A}\cite[Theorem 6.2]{PR} Let $\K$ be a characteristic zero field.
+Let $P(Z)\in\K[[x]][Z]$ be a monic polynomial and let $\D$ be its discriminant.
+Let $\NP(\D)$ denote the Newton polyhedron of $\D$.
+Then the set of cones of $\NP(\D)$ satisfies the properties of Corollary \ref{cor}. \end{thm} Therefore, if $\xi$ is integral over $\K[[ x]]$, that is $P(T)$ is a monic polynomial in $T$, we may replace the use of Corollary \ref{cor} (thus Proposition \ref{prop_key} and thus Theorems \ref{comp} and \ref{thm_alg_clos}) by Theorem \ref{AB}.